-- VGL101 for ALSP: we are not aware of any third parties that are clinically developing therapeutics for ALSP.
+- Iluzanebart for ALSP: we are not aware of any third parties that are clinically developing therapeutics for ALSP.
 Further, no products have been approved to treat ALSP.
 Academics have investigated the use of hematopoietic stem cell transplantation in a small number of ALSP patients, however, we believe this procedure has limited benefits and several key limitations. - VG-3927 for AD: we are not aware of any third parties clinically developing small molecules that target TREM2 for AD.
 There are, however, many third parties pursuing clinical development of therapeutics for AD.
-As mentioned and Alector are each clinically developing TREM2 targeting antibody therapeutics.
+Alector in collaboration with AbbVie, Inc. is clinically developing TREM2 targeting antibody therapeutics.
 The University of Oxford in collaboration with Janssen Pharmaceutica NV has reported a Phase I trial of JNJ-40346527 (edicotinib), a small molecule CSF-1R antagonist.
 Elixiron Immunotherapeutics, Inc. has reported a Phase I trial of EI-1071, a small molecule that inhibits the tyrosine kinase activity of CSF-1R.
 In addition, there are others developing therapeutics for AD that do not target TREM2.
-Notable examples include those that are based on reduction of β-amyloid plaques, such as ADUHELM® (aducanumab-avwa) and LEQEMBITM (lecanemab-irmb), both of which are from Biogen, Inc. and were FDA approved in 2021 and 2023, respectively.
+Notable examples include those that are based on reduction of β-amyloid plaques, such as LEQEMBITM (lecanemabirmb), which is from Biogen, Inc. and was FDA approved in 2023.
 Other β-amyloid therapeutics and additional approaches for AD are being pursued by Roche (Genentech), Eli Lilly and others.